georgeflanagin/anagrammatic/README.md

 ### Trivia Q & A.

-#### ... put those operators in the CountedWord class?
+#### Why did you put those operators in the CountedWord class?

 I wrote C++ for years before I switched to Python in 2014 and regained my sanity.
 I experienced a flashback.

-#### ... have operators you in the CountedWord class that you don't use?
+#### Why do you have operators you in the CountedWord class that you don't use?

 Yes, I know they are there.
 Time will tell whether they become useful.
-I needed to get some sleep, so there are a few loose ends.
+There are loose ends.

 #### Why are the dictionaries saved as pickles?
 That limits their use to Python.